Charles Tallman

-Charles Cameron "Trusty" Tallman (September 18, 1899 – November 16, 1973) was an American football player and, coach of football and basketball, and law enforcement officer.
+Charles Cameron "Trusty" Tallman (September 18, 1899 – November 16, 1973) was an American football player football coach, basketball coach, and law enforcement officer.
+"Trusty" was the only person in West Virginia sports history who was player, assistant coach and head football coach of both Marshall University and West Virginia University.
+Trusty was honorable mention End on Walter Camp's 1922 All-American football team, and was a member of the 1st undefeated West Virginia University team (1922).
+He was captain of the West Virginia University baseball team, and as pitcher, set a school record.
+He was also president of Sigma Nu fraternity.
+He received a law degree from West Virginia University.
+He played professional football.
 He served as the head football coach at Marshall University from 1925 to 1928 and at West Virginia University from 1934 to 1936, compiling a career college football record of 37–21–9.
+"Trusty" arranged for the radio coverage of the first Marshall football game in 1927.
 Tallman was also the head basketball coach at Marshall during the 1925–26 season, tallying a mark of 10–7.
-He resigned after the 1936 season to become the Superintendent of the West Virginia State Police.
+He resigned after the 1937 season to become the Superintendent of the West Virginia State Police, and was credited with beginning the West Virginia State Police Academy.
+He was recommended to DuPont by J. Edgar Hoover.
+He was in charge of the security for the Manhattan Project Hanford, Washington(Nagasaki bomb-"Fat Man)".
 Tallman was also a member of the West Virginia Legislature.
 He later lived in Augusta, Georgia, where he died on November 16, 1973.
+In September 2021, Trusty was inducted into the Marshall University Athletic Hall of Fame.

+Trusty was born in Tariff West Virginia(Roane County), and is buried in the Evergreen Cemetery Point Marion Pennsylvania in the Hunger plot.
+He was married to Jane Hunger, and is survived by son James Tallman, M.D.
+Marietta, Georgia, and daughter Martha Tallman Buck Augusta.
+His son, Charles "Chuck" Tallman died in 1997.